chenlab-sj/CanID/README.md

 ### 1) RNAseq Count Data format

 * CanID uses a set of 17975 protein coding genes from Gencode v31
-* Format the RNAseq Count Data to a tab-delimited gene x sample matrix
+* Format the RNAseq Count Data to a tab-delimited gene by sample matrix
 * Filter the formatted matrix to use the 17975 genes included in input_files/CanID_geneList.txt

 ```